zerospiel/docs/docs/admin-creating-clusters.md

-# Creating and lifecycle-managing managed clusters
+# Creating and lifecycle-managing child clusters

 Once you've installed k0rdent, you can use it to create, manage, update and even upgrade clusters.